twitter/the-algorithm/timelines/data_processing/ml_util/aggregation_framework/docs/aggregation.rst

 `aggregatePrefix` tells the framework what prefix to use for the aggregate features it generates.
 A descriptive naming scheme with versioning makes it easier to maintain features as you add or remove them over the long-term.

-`preTransforms` is a `Seq[com.twitter.ml.api.ITransform] <https://cgit.twitter.biz/source/tree/src/java/com/twitter/ml/api/ITransform.java>`_ that can be applied to the data records read from the input source before they are fed into the `AggregateGroup` to apply aggregation.
+`preTransforms` is a `Seq[com.X.ml.api.ITransform] <https://cgit.X.biz/source/tree/src/java/com/X/ml/api/ITransform.java>`_ that can be applied to the data records read from the input source before they are fed into the `AggregateGroup` to apply aggregation.
 These transforms are optional but can be useful for certain preprocessing operations for a group's raw input features.

 .. admonition:: Examples